-- 2.3 In adopting this Policy (Statement of Principles) the Licensing Authority recognises its duties to consider the impact of all its' functions and decisions on crime and disorder (Section 17 of the Crime and Disorder Act 1998).
-The Council acknowledges the benefits to the community of properly regulating gambling in the district. - 2.4 The Licensing Act 2003 provides the delegated and procedural arrangements for the establishment of Licensing Authorities.
+2.3 In adopting this Policy (Statement of Principles) the Licensing Authority recognises its duties to consider the impact of all its' functions and decisions on crime and disorder (Section 17 of the Crime and Disorder Act 1998).
+The Council acknowledges the benefits to the community of properly regulating gambling in the district.

+- 2.4 The Licensing Act 2003 provides the delegated and procedural arrangements for the establishment of Licensing Authorities.
 Licensing Committees established under Section 6 of the Licensing Act 2003 are also the relevant committees for the purpose of gambling functions.
-Therefore, the same

-- committee that deals with applications and other issues in relation to the Licensing Act 2003 will also be responsible for premise licence applications and other issues (i.e. permits) in relation to gambling under the Gambling Act 2005. - 2.5 The proceedings of the Licensing Committee are regulated by Section 9 of the 2003 Act (and regulations made under that section).
+Therefore, the same committee that deals with alcohol, late night refreshment and regulated entertainment applications and other issues in relation to the Licensing Act 2003 will also be responsible for premise licence applications and other issues (i.e. permits) in relation to gambling under the Gambling Act 2005. - 2.5 The proceedings of the Licensing Committee are regulated by Section 9 of the 2003 Act (and regulations made under that section).
 Particular provision can be made for proceedings in relation to just the 2003 Act functions or just the 2005 Act functions. - 2.6 The functions of the Licensing Authority under the Act may be carried out by the Licensing Committee, by a Sub-Committee or by one or more officers acting under delegated authority.
 Delegated powers shall be in accordance with the table at Appendix 1 of this document. - 2.7 Licensing Authorities are required by the Gambling Act 2005 to publish a Gambling Policy (Statement of the Principles), which they proposed to apply when exercising their functions.
 This statement must be published at least every three years.
-The statement must also be reviewed as required and any amended parts re-consulted upon.
-The statement must be then re-published.

-- 2.8 The Licensing Authority consulted widely upon this Policy (Statement of Principles) before finalising and publishing.
+- The statement must also be reviewed as required and any amended parts re-consulted upon.
+The statement must be then re-published. - 2.8 The Licensing Authority consulted widely upon this Policy (Statement of Principles) before finalising and publishing.
 A list of the persons consulted can be found at Appendix 4 of this document.
-The consultation took place between 21 July and 28 August 2015. - 2.9 The Gambling Act 2005 requires that the following parties be consulted by Licensing Authorities: - The Chief Officer of Police - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Gambling Act 2005 - 2.10 The Policy (Statement of Principles) was submitted for approval at a meeting of the full Council on 7 October 2015 and published via the Council's website (www.e-lindsey.gov. uk), on 2 December 2015.
-Copies are available from the Licensing Team at Tedder Hall, Manby Park, Louth, LN11 8UP.
+The consultation took place between 13 July and 27 August 2021. - 2.9 The Gambling Act 2005 requires that the following parties be consulted by Licensing Authorities: - The Chief Officer of Police - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Gambling Act 2005 - 2.10 The Policy (Statement of Principles) was submitted for approval at a meeting of the full Council on 13 October 2021 and published via the Council's website (www.e-lindsey.gov. uk), on 3 December 2021.
+A copy of the policy can be found on the above website.